Howlinmoon/SalienCheat/README.md

 ## First steps

-1. Join https://steamcommunity.com/groups/SteamDB (needed to represent captures)
+1. ~~Join https://steamcommunity.com/groups/SteamDB (needed to represent captures)~~
-2. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in same folder as `cheat.php`
+2. Subscribe to any (or no) Steam Group of your liking.
 3. Select PHP or Python version of the script, you don't need both

 ## PHP